CodeDmitry/QuickDirectories/README.md

 ### archive

 QuickDirectories has the ability to archive your workspace's 8 test directories into an archive directory <br />
 that contains a file named date.txt.
+To figure out where the archive directory is, use  the command `echo $QD_ARCHIVES`, or to instantly jump to the archive directory, type `@qd-archives` which are configured as aliases by min-setup.sh in a `$QD_APPS` directory
+(visit by typing `@qd-apps`) in the core directory.

 It is up to you to rename the archive to something meaningful by typing "@qd-archives", and editing the archive name.